alexh0107/streaming-03-rabbitmq/README.md

 1. Imports always go at the top, just after the file docstring.
 1. Imports should be one per line - why?
 1. Then, define your functions.
-1. Functions are reuable logic blocks.
+1. Functions are resuable logic blocks.
 1. Everything the function needs comes in through the arguments.
 1. A function may - or may not - return a value.
 1. When we open a connection, we should close the connection.
-1. Which of the 4 files will always close() the connection?
+1. Which of the 4 files will always close() the connection? v1_emit_message.py and v2_emit_message.py
 1. Search GitHub for if __name__ == "__main__":
 1. How many hits did you get?
+32M in Code, 2M in Commits, 88K in issues, 1K in Discussions and 5K in Wikis
 1. Learn and understand this common Python idiom.

 ## Reference